How To Grow And Deepen New Friendships

 Ways to develop a new friendship

 Here are the actual suggestions on how to become better friends with someone.
 Every friendship is different and not every point will apply to every type equally.
-Some are more about sharing and connecting, while others are based around hobbies and joking around.
+Some are more about sharing and deep, intimate conversations, while others are based around hobbies, joking around, and going out.

 Just spend more time together

-I'll break this down further soon, but simply spending more time with someone is the backbone of becoming better friends with them.
+I'll break this down further soon, but simply spending more time with someone is the backbone of becoming better friends.
 A close relationship isn't something that happens in a few hours.
-You need time to get to know the other person, have fun together, and become more comfortable with each other.
+You need time to get to know them, have fun together, and become more comfortable with each other.
 You need time for all the relationship-enhancing things I mention below to happen.
-Additionally, it usually takes a while before we start thinking of someone as a friend, and not someone they recently met and who we seem to be getting along with.
+Additionally, it usually takes a while before we start thinking of someone as a friend, and not someone we recently met and who we seem to be getting along with.
 If you don't see a new friend enough, things won't really get off the ground.
 Everyone can probably recall a time where they met someone they liked, but the budding friendship petered out because they hardly saw each other after that.

 Even in the absence of everything else, time alone has some power to bond people.
 After we've known someone for long enough, provided we don't totally hate them, we can't help but see the relationship as stronger (e.g., "Natasha and I did our whole undergrads together").
 Similarly, if someone is in our social circle for a while, but we were never especially close to them, we still tend to see them as a member of the tribe.

-Make an effort to hang out with the other person pretty regularly
+Make an effort to hang out with them pretty regularly

-The main way to ensure we spend enough time with someone is to try to hang out with them fairly often.
+The main way to spend enough time with someone is to try to hang out with them fairly often.
 As I said, often we'll be in a situation where we'll automatically put in those hours.
 If not, you should take the initiative to propose get togethers and continue seeing them.
-Several other articles on the site discuss making plans with people.
+Several other articles on the site discuss making plans.
 Some of them are:

-Also, another thing that I was saying earlier, is that this process will play out at different speeds depending on the person.
+Also, another thing that I was saying earlier, is that this process will play out at different speeds depending on the friend.
 With some you'll quickly fall into a routine of hanging out all the time.
-With others you may only be able to get together every two weeks for a quick bite to eat.
+With others you may only be able to get together every three weeks for a quick bite to eat.
 This step is ongoing.
 It's not about coordinating a hang out with someone once.
-It's about putting in the effort to keep seeing them continuously over a period of months.
+It's about putting in the effort to keep seeing them continuously over months and months.
 Some people have trouble with this step, for several reasons:

 - They're just a bit too busy or lazy, and don't put in the work to see with their new friends regularly.